bookofproofs/bookofproofs.github.io/_sources/history/19th-century/hayes.md

 **Ellen  Hayes**  was an American mathematician and astronomer.
 She was one of the first female American professors.

 ### Mathematical Profile (Excerpt):
-* Ellen's mother Ruth, on the other hand, came from a well-educated family.
-* Ellen Hayes was born in the house of Horace Wolcott, her grandfather.
-* Until she was seven years old Ellen was taught at home by her mother.
 * At age eight Ellen was sent to Centreville school.
 * After completing her own school education, Hayes taught in a country school while she put aside money from her wages to allow her to attend College.
 * Hayes' choice of Oberlin College was a fairly natural one.